perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 </table>
 </div>

-However, manually analyzing the huge volume of this data for geoscientists is a very time-consuming task.
-Our study investigated the use of a YOLO-based deep learning supervised approach to automate the detection of fluids emitted from cold seeps (gaseous methane) and volcanic sites (liquid carbon dioxide).
+YOLOv5-WAL is a YOLOv5-based deep learning supervised approach to automate the detection of fluids emitted from cold seeps (gaseous methane) and volcanic sites (liquid carbon dioxide).
 Several thousand annotated echograms collected from different seas and oceans during distinct surveys were used to train and test the deep learning model.
-Additionally, we thoroughly analyzed the composition of the training dataset and evaluated the detection performance based on various training configurations.
 The tests were conducted on a dataset comprising hundreds of thousands of echograms i) acquired with three different multibeam echosounders (Kongsberg EM302 and EM122 and Reson Seabat 7150) and ii) characterized by variable water column noise conditions related to sounder artefacts and the presence of biomass (fishes, dolphins).

 This repository contains the code for inference with YOLOv5 and models trained for fluid emission detection on various Multibeam Echosounders (EM122, EM302, Reson Seabat 7150).
 This fluid detector was already used for near-real time acquisition detection during the cruises  [MAYOBS23 (EM122 - 2022)]([URL](https://campagnes.flotteoceanographique.fr/campaign?id=18002494)) and  [HAITI-TWIST (Seabat Reson 7150 - 2024)]([URL](https://campagnes.flotteoceanographique.fr/campagnes/18001258)).